ibm-cloud-docs/monitoring/monitor/exporters/blackbox.md

 ## Step 2.
 Install the Prometheus Blackbox exporter in the server that you want to monitor
 {: #blackbox_step2}

+Blackbox exporter is configured via a configuration file and command-line flags

 ### Run the Blackbox exporter as a docker container
 {: #blackbox_step2-1}